Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Discussions

-In order to connect to the discussion of the Higgs resonance in the nonlinear response of superconductors \cite{tsuji2016, matsunaga2017}, we also studied the 2DCS signals measured with different narrowband (two-cycle) pulses.
-In the case of the two-pulse protocol, this analysis revealed a strong enhancement of the nonrephasing signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ for pulse frequency $\Omega\approx \Delta_g/2$, with a dominant contribution from Higgs-related processes.
-In the three-pulse protocol, on the other hand, this resonance is absent, and the Higgs contribution instead dominates the (weak) signal at $(\omega_\tau,\omega_t)=(0,\Delta_g)$, which is associated with a fifth-order process.
+In order to connect to the discussion of the amplitude mode resonance in the nonlinear response of superconductors \cite{tsuji2016, matsunaga2017}, we also studied the 2DCS signals measured with different narrowband (two-cycle) pulses.
+In the case of the two-pulse protocol, this analysis revealed a strong enhancement of the nonrephasing signal at $(\omega_\tau,\omega_t)=(\Delta_g,\Delta_g)$ for pulse frequency $\Omega\approx \Delta_g/2$, with a dominant contribution from amplitude mode related processes.
+In the three-pulse protocol, on the other hand, this resonance is absent, and the amplitude mode contribution instead dominates the (weak) signal at $(\omega_\tau,\omega_t)=(0,\Delta_g)$, which is associated with a fifth-order process.

-Finally, we have analyzed the power spectra of the nonlinear current using narrow-band pulses with fixed time delay, in close analogy to the recent THz 2DCS experiments for superconductors \cite{katsumi2024, katsumi2024b}.
-We found that the first-harmonic response shows a sharp peak (as a function of the pulse frequency) at half of the gap energy, and that this signal is dominated by the Higgs contribution.
+Finally, we have analyzed the power spectra of the nonlinear current using narrow-band pulses with fixed time delay, in close analogy to the recent THz 2DCS experiments for superconductors \cite{katsumi2024, katsumi2025}.
+We found that the first-harmonic response shows a sharp peak (as a function of the pulse frequency) at half of the gap energy, and that this signal is dominated by the amplitude mode contribution.
 There is also a broad excitation continuum above the gap.

 Our results show that the 2DCS technique provides a useful tool for detecting collective modes in ordered phases.
-In a future study, it will be interesting to extend the current analysis to superconducting states.
+In this paper, we simulated collinear pulse setups in a minimal model for an antiferromagnet.
+More realistic simulations of materials and of non-collinear setups such as four-wave-mixing~\cite{Gelin2009} will require calculations with momentum-dependent Green's functions and possibly separate wave vectors of the pump pulses.
+In a future study, it will be interesting to apply such an analysis to superconducting states.